 It is important to note that the advantages of prefinished hardwood flooring apply mostly to solid hardwood products.
 Engineered hardwood flooring, which is also sold in prefinished form, lacks some of the advantages of prefinished solid hardwood.

-Advantages of Prefinished Hardwood Flooring
+Pros of Prefinished Hardwood Flooring

-Seams: Because the material is finished at the factory, a sealing agent is not applied to the lines between the planks when they are installed.
+Seams aren't sealed: Because the material is finished at the factory, a sealing agent is not applied to the lines between the planks when they are installed.
 This can lead to dirt and grime getting caught in these seams.
 The seams also may be susceptible to water penetration, which can cause rot or mold to grow beneath the surface of the floor.

 Subfloor flaws may be evident: With a site-finished floor you install the material and then sand it flat.
 This allows you to remove any height irregularities which may exist due to an uneven subfloor.
-But with prefinished materials, there is no sanding process, so the actual surface of the installation will reflect any below-surface irregularities that may be present.
+But with prefinished materials, there is no sanding process, so the actual surface of the installation will reflect any below-surface flaws that may be present.
 A perfectly flat subfloor is essential to ensure a smooth surface.

 Repairs are complicated: With site-finished floors, when a piece of wood becomes damaged, you can often repair it by sanding smooth the imperfection.
 On a prefinished floor, however, the thick seal layer means that when a section of flooring becomes damaged, the only way to repair it is to either sand the finish off the entire floor or remove and replace the broken section.